 In your initial session, you will be asked questions regarding your health and eating history.
 This information will be used to make personalized recommendations regarding your nutrition and exercise based on your needs.

-Initial assessments are typically scheduled for 75 minutes, follow-up appointments can be either 50 or 30 minutes.
-Sessions are conducted in person or via phone/Skype.
-Interactive sessions are also available such as grocery store or restaurant outings.
-Contact between sessions via email or recovery apps is included in the treatment.
+Initial assessments are typically scheduled for 75 minutes, follow-up appointments are 40-45 minutes.
+Sessions are conducted in person, by phone, or via video.
+Interactive sessions are also an option such as shopping together at a grocery store, virtual cooking sessions, pantry clean out/organization and restaurant outings.

 1. Reject the Diet Mentality Throw out the diet books and magazine articles that offer you false hope of losing weight quickly, easily, and permanently.
 Get angry at the lies that have led you to feel as if you were a failure every time a new diet stopped working and you gained back all of the weight.
 If you allow even one small hope to linger that a new and better diet might be lurking around the corner, it will prevent you from being free to rediscover Intuitive Eating.